Freelance Photography

 1. Invest in the Right Equipment

 Just because your smartphone pictures are on point doesn’t mean people will want to pay you to use them.
-You’re going to have to make an investment in your equipment before you’ll be seen as a legitimate photographer.
+You’ll have to invest in your equipment before being seen as a legitimate photographer.

 2. Get Business-Minded

-Many entrepreneurs are passionate about their work, but not so excited about the business side of the job.
+Many entrepreneurs are passionate about their work but need to be more excited about the business side of the job.
 If you ignore things like taxes and documentation, it will come back to haunt you later.

 From the beginning, start your freelance career with a firm business foundation.
 You’ll need a reputable tool to: